ronaldharmsen/k8sadvanced/mysql-statefulset-lab/README.md

 ## Discussion
 - What are the limitations of this approach?
+  - Manual setup and recovery for replication and failover
+  - No automatic failover or self-healing for master node
+  - Replication setup is basic and not production-grade
 - How would you handle backups, upgrades, and failover?
+  - Use MySQL backup tools and scripts
+  - Manually promote a replica to master if the master fails
+  - Monitor replication status and automate with custom scripts if needed
 - Compare with operator-based solutions.
+  - Operators automate replication, failover, backups, and upgrades
+  - Manual setup is good for learning, but operators are recommended for production